 Although the Pennyrile Regional Hazard Mitigation Plan is multi-jurisdictional and addresses several natural hazards, the plan identifies prioritized flood mitigation activities specific to Hopkinsville and Christian County.
-The Hopkinsville Surface and Stormwater Utility (HSSU), established by the City Council in 2006, and Community and Development Services are charged, in concert with other city departments, with the implementation of many of these mitigation activities; specifically, the HSSU is responsible for the implementation of activities that mitigate or reduce the impacts of flooding and stormwater runoff.
-CDS is charged with providing staff support to the HSSU and enforcing the city's stormwater, erosion control, and flood damage prevention ordinances.
+The Hopkinsville Surface and Stormwater Utility (HSSU), established by the City Council in 2006, and Community and Development Services, in concert with other city departments, are charged with the implementation of many of these mitigation activities; specifically, the HSSU is responsible for the implementation of activities that mitigate or reduce the impacts of flooding and stormwater runoff.
+CDS is responsible for administering the city's development regulations, including stormwater, erosion control, and flood damage prevention ordinances.

-This report was prepared for the City of Hopkinsville, through the HSSU Board of Directors, for the period May 2021 through April 2022.
+This report was prepared for the City of Hopkinsville for the period May 2024 through April 2025.
 Copies of this report were provided to the Hopkinsville City Council and disseminated to the media.
 In addition, a copy of this report is posted on the HSSU's website www.hopkinsville-stormwater.com.

-3. Provide a description of the implementation of each recommendation or action item in the action plan, including a statement on how the project was implemented or not implemented during the previous year:
+3. Provide a description of the implementation of each recommendation or action item in the action plan, including a statement on how the project was implemented or not implemented during the previous year.